 It would be hard to determine an average price for the extensions available for either platform as they greatly vary.
-In the case of Magento there are many available for less than $100, but you can also find one that costs $13,000.
+In the case of Magento, there are many available for less than $100, but you can also find one that costs $13,000.

 We should also mention that for Magento you have to factor in the price of the developer too: you will most likely need a professional who can install it in your eCommerce site to avoid any problems.
-For a more detailed look on how much Magento development costs, visit our previous extensive article about the topic.
+For a more detailed look at how much Magento development costs, visit our previous extensive article about the topic.

-For Shopify it is basically the same, though it seems that there are more add-ons that offer trial periods before a monthly billing cycle begins or you have to buy the product.
+For Shopify, it is basically the same, though it seems that there are more add-ons that offer trial periods before a monthly billing cycle begins or you have to buy the product.

 Themes (numbers and prices)

-To clarify: here you will see extremely small numbers, but for both platform you can find both free and paid themes externally at third party sites, marketplaces and forums.
+To clarify: here you will see extremely small numbers, but for both platforms, you can find both free and paid themes externally at third party sites, marketplaces and forums.
 (And it should be also noted that it is the best if you develop your own theme to set yourself apart from the competition, in which case the price is all about the development).